Spiking Neural Networks for Continuous Control via End-to-End Model-Based Learning: Methods

 \subsection{Experimental setup}

-We evaluated Pred-Control SNNs on two simulated continuous control environments, a 2D planar arm and a 6-DOF robotic arm for a standard reaching task.
-To evaluate model performance in addition to looking at losses and gradients we also recorded the metrics listed in \autoref{tab:performance_metrics}.
+We evaluated Pred-Control SNNs on two simulated continuous control environments, a 2D planar arm and a 6-DOF robotic arm.
+Both tasks are goal-reaching problems trained end-to-end using identical data collection, unrolling, and optimization pipelines.
+Performance is assessed using cumulative distance to target, success rate, time on target, and prediction mean squared error (Prediction MSE).
+Prediction MSE is computed from autoregressive rollouts of the learned forward model and reflects long-horizon prediction accuracy rather than one-step prediction loss (see \autoref{tab:performance_metrics}).

-\paragraph{2D Planar Arm} A simple planar 2-joint robot arm is simulated using PyGame with the goal to reach for randomly generated target locations.
-The state includes joint angles and end-effector position, while the action specifies joint accelerations.
-The arm segment lengths are given as 0.5 and 0.4 arbitrary units (au) and a reaching attempt qualifies as successful when the end effector arrives within 0.05 au of the target.
-This task enables fast experimentation and analysis due to its short rollout time and low computational requirements.
+\paragraph{2D Planar Arm} The 2D task simulates a two-joint planar arm with fixed segment lengths in PyGame.
+The state includes joint angles and end-effector position, while actions specify joint accelerations.
+Observations are partially observable (no velocity information in state) and include mild noise, enabling fast experimentation and hyperparameter screening.
 The unrestricted robot joint angles are given as both $\sin$ and $\cos$ of their angle, as well as the $x$ and $y$ coordinates of the end effector and the target position.
 Both the state and action representations are scaled such that they lie within $[-1, 1]$.
-This task uses partial observability as velocity or acceleration information is not directly available and observations contain some small amount of noise.

-\paragraph{3D Robotic Manipulandum} The second task features a simulated 6-DOF robot arm (Franka Emika Panda robot) operating in 3D space, where the goal is again to reach target positions.
+\paragraph{3D Robot Arm (6-DOF)} The 3D task uses a simulated Franka Emika Panda robot with six actuated degrees of freedom and torque control, implemented in NVIDIA Isaac Sim / Isaac Lab \cite{mittal2023orbit}.
+The goal is to reach target positions in Cartesian space within a fixed distance threshold.
+All 3D experiments reported in this work are conducted with gravity enabled.
+The state representation includes joint rotations (scaled to $[-1,1]$), end-effector position, and target position.
 The threshold for a successful reaching attempt is defined as 0.123\,m.
-This is simulated using Nvidias IsaacSim and IsaacLab \cite{mittal2023orbit}.
-Here, the action corresponds to joint torques.
 The 3D task introduces more complex dynamics in the forward model with higher degrees of freedom and joint rotation limits.
-By default, we have disabled the influence of gravity so that the models only need to learn the kinematic forward model.
-When enabling gravity, the task is made more complex as the networks now also have to learn the inertia matrix.
-The state representation includes the rotation of each joint, scaled between [-1, 1], as well as the $x$, $y$, and $z$ coordinates of the end-effector and the target.